By Nanae Yoshiwara, Senior Associate | Litigation & Dispute Resolution

 In many cases, parties may rely on DIY lease templates found online.
 While these templates can cover the essential terms, they often lack the detail necessary to prevent or resolve disputes.
 For example:

 Even though a DIY lease may technically bind the parties, its inadequacies often make it more difficult to resolve conflicts.
 Under the legal principle of contra proferentem, any ambiguity in the lease will generally be interpreted against the party who drafted the contract or the party seeking to rely on the ambiguous provision.
-This means that if a DIY lease contains unclear terms, the courts may interpret those terms unfavourably for the party who prepared the lease.

 This highlights the importance of having clear and precise language in all lease provisions, especially in key areas like termination.